papauorg/levelmeter/site/CreateScale.md

 - git
 - docker
-- visual studio code
+- Visual Studio Code

 ```bash
 git clone {{ site.data.githubinfo.repositoryUrl }}.git
 ```

 The repository comes with a preconfigured development environment that contains all relevant dependencies, so you don't have to install them on your computer.
-To use it open your newly cloned folder with visual studio code.
-Then use the `Reopen in container` function of vscode.
+To use it open your newly cloned folder with Visual Studio Code.
+Then use the `Reopen in container` function of VScode.

 ## Create scale definition
 To create a new scale go to the `scales/definitions` folder and copy the template to a new file.
 The file names should follow a convention that looks like this: